-Pittsburgh is located at the confluence of three rivers, and the city has quite a number of bridges – more than 400, in fact.
-It's thanks to this that Pittsburgh is fondly called the 'City of Bridges'.
+Located in western Pennsylvania in the United States, the beautifully scenic and often undersold city of Pittsburgh is positioned at the confluence of three rivers.
+The city therefore has quite a number of bridges – more than 400, in fact, and it's thanks to this that Pittsburgh is often fondly referred to as the 'City of Bridges'.

 Parents moving to Pittsburgh with children will be glad to know that the city's reputation for high-quality education extends to its public schools, with magnet and charter schools being especially highly regarded.
 While there are no schools in Pittsburgh offering a foreign curriculum, there are language-immersion schools and schools that teach the International Baccalaureate.

 There's a lot to love about life in the City of Bridges.
-As a proudly diverse region with a multicultural heritage, it's a city with something for everyone.
+Pittsburgh offers a good quality of life while maintaining a low cost of living, and, as a proudly diverse region with a multicultural heritage, new arrivals will have no trouble settling in quickly.

 Are you an expat living in Pittsburgh?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Pittsburgh.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.